vincent-barilla/Mood-Mapper-Beta/README.md

         My reason for doing this is to provide a smoother viewing experience of the help files.
 Without it, the user has to click once to open the iFrame, once more to close it, then a third time to reopen it with new contents.
 This function cuts that down by one needless click.
-Or, if they are done with the iFrame, it'll still close after two clicks, so long as the same button is clicked twice in a row.
+Or, if the user is finished with the iFrame, it'll still close after two clicks, so long as the same button is clicked twice in a row.

       */